fhildeb/lukso-node-guide/6-blockchain-clients/08-cli-setup.md

 ### 6.8.4 Initialize the Node's Working Directory

-> **CAUTION**: Genesis files are not released yet.
-Any created node working directory before the geneis data release has to be re-initialized.
-If you dont want to run a testnet node before becoming a validator on mainnet, stop here and come back later when it's officially announced on [LUKSO's Twitter Account](https://twitter.com/lukso_io?s=20).

 If you're ready, we can continue initializing the working directory using the LUKSO CLI.
 It will download all dependencies and configuration files for all network types.
 It will create a `cli-config.yaml` and an `config` folder holding the genesis files, network properties as well as client-specific configurations for the bootnodes.

 #### What is a Bootnode?